harshverma724/Java_Basic_Projects/README.md

 3. **Compile and Run Projects**:
    - For each project, you can follow the instructions in the corresponding project folder to compile and run the Java programs.

-## How to Use

-1. **Clone or Download the Repository**:
-   - You can clone this repository to your local machine.

-   - Alternatively, you can download the repository as a ZIP file by clicking on the "Code" button and selecting "Download ZIP."

-2. **Navigate to Each Project Folder**:
-   - Inside the repository, you will find individual project folders.
-Each folder contains the necessary Java files, as well as a **README.md** with instructions specific to that project.

-3. **Compile and Run Projects**:
-   - For each project, you can follow the instructions in the corresponding project folder to compile and run the Java programs.